ctmrbio/stag-mwc/docs/source/modules.rst

     <sample>.metaphlan2.txt

     all_samples.metaphlan2.krona.html
-    all_samples.metaphlan2.pdf
+    all_samples.Species_top50.pdf
     all_samples.metaphlan2.txt

-The file called ``all_samples.metaphlan2.pdf`` contains a standard MetaPhlAn2 clustered heatmap plot containing all samples.
+The file called ``all_samples.Species_top50.pdf`` contains a clustered heatmap plot showing abundances of the top 50 species across all samples.
+The taxonomic level and the top ``N`` can be adjusted in the config.

 Functional profiling